jamespo/commandmisc/README.md

 random short scripts for Linux / UNIX

+umax-restart - Restart a UMax Hosting virtual machine with python & selenium

 dd-wrt-dnsmirror - retrieve the /tmp/hosts file from dd-wrt routers running dnsmasq and push the entries to a proper DNS server via dynamic updates

 lonlat - lookup longitude & latitude from commandline given town name